oracle/gdk-vscode-extensions/micronaut-tools/README.md

     ![Micronaut Build Commands](images/micronaut-build-commands.png)

-3. When the compilation completes, invoke the **Micronaut Tools: Build...** command again.
+3. When the compilation is complete, invoke the **Micronaut Tools: Build...** command again.
 This time, select the **package** goal, which will package your application into a JAR file.

 ### Create a Native Executable from Your Micronaut Application